a2stuff/a2d/res/notes/testplan.md

 * Open a volume, open a folder, close just the volume window; re-open the volume, re-open the folder, ensure the previous window is activated.

-* Open a window.
-Position two icons so one overlaps another.
-Select both.
-Drag both to a new location.
-Verify that the icons are repainted in the new location, and erased from the old location.
-* Open a window.
-Position two icons so one overlaps another.
-Select only one icon.
-Drag it to a new location.
-Verify that the the both icons repaint correctly.

-* Position a volume icon in the middle of the DeskTop.
-Incrementally move a window so that it obscures all 8 positions around it (top, top right, right, etc).
-Ensure the icon repaints fully, and no part of the window is over-drawn.
-* Position a window partially overlapping desktop icons.
-Select overlapped desktop icons.
-Drag icons a few pixels to the right.
-Verify that window is not over-drawn.

 * Run on system with realtime clock; verify that time shows in top-right of menu.

 * Open a window for a volume; open a window for a folder; close volume window; close folder window.
 Repeat 10 times to verify that the volume table doesn't have leaks.

 * Start DeskTop with a hard disk and a 5.25" floppy mounted.
 Remove the floppy, and double-click the floppy icon, and dismiss the "The volume cannot be found." dialog.
 Verify that the floppy icon disappears, and that no additional icons are added.

 * Launch DeskTop.
 Open a window for a removable disk.
 Quit DeskTop.
 Remove the disk.
 Restart DeskTop.
 Verify that 8 windows can be opened, and no render glitches occur.